 Ali Banisadr: The Alchemist

-Ali Banisadr: The Alchemist is the first major U.S. museumsurvey of the Brooklyn-based, Iranian-born artist Ali Banisadr.
+Ali Banisadr: The Alchemist is the first major U.S. museum survey of the contemporary artist Ali Banisadr.
 Organized by the Katonah Museum of Art (KMA), this exhibition encompasses nearly twenty years of the artist’s singular practice, from 2006 to the present, across the mediums of painting, drawing, and printmaking.
 Sculpture, a new direction for the artist, will be presented for the first time.

 Banisadr’s densely populated paintings are influenced by his experience of synesthesia, linking color and form.
 Drawing on childhood experiences of the Iran-Iraq War (1980-88) in his native Tehran, where explosions and other aural disturbances were commonplace, Banisadr painstakingly and intuitively builds complex compositions that exude a vitality at once turbulent and celebratory.